Research Fellow in History of Art and Film

 Liz Watkins.
 ‘Liminal Perceptions: Intermediality and the Exhibition of Early Non-fiction Film’, eds.
-Giovanna Fossati, Victoria Jackson, Bregt Lameris, Elif Rongen Kaynacki, Sarah Street, Joshua Yumibe, The Colour Fantastic (Amsterdam University Press 2018).
+Giovanna Fossati, Victoria Jackson, Bregt Lameris, Elif Rongen Kaynacki, Sarah Street, Joshua Yumibe, The Colour Fantastic, Chromatic World of Silent Cinema (Amsterdam University Press 2018) pp.51-73.

 Liz Watkins ‘Mapping the Antarctic: Photography, Colour and the Scientific Expedition in Public Exhibition’, eds.
-Carole Biggam, Lindsay Macdonald, Galina Paramei (Amsterdam: John Benjamins 2018).
+Carole Biggam, Lindsay Macdonald, Galina Paramei, Progress in Colour Studies (Amsterdam: John Benjamins 2018).

 Liz Watkins.
 ‘Cinematic Excess’, eds.
 Edward Branigan and Warren Buckland, Film Theory Encyclopedia (Routledge, 2014) pp.178-181

 Liz Watkins.
 ‘The Materiality of Film’, eds.
 Paul Graves-Brown, Rodney Harrison and Angela Piccini, The Oxford Handbook of the Archaeology of the Contemporary World (Oxford University Press 2014) pp.574-590.